jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 usually you do not need this keyword, and it is useless if you specify other programs as the CAS solver.

 For example, when the N<sub>2</sub> molecule is stretched to *d*(N-N) = 4.0 Å, this is a system which features strong correlation and requires a CAS(6,6) active space.
 The Davidson iterative diagonalization in determinant CASCI (using GAMESS) may not find the singlet state in the lowest 5 states.
 In this case, specifying `crazywfn` will increase the NSTATE to 10, so that the singlet state can be found.

-## 4.4.25 charge
+## 4.4.25 Charge
 This keyword has identical meaning with the same keyword in Gaussian software, i.e. including background point charges in calculations.
 This keyword is supported for almost all methods in `automr`.
 Methods which are incompatible with background point charges will signal errors immediately.
 The charge-charge and charge-nuclei interaction energies are both included in all electronic energies printed (UHF, GVB, CASSCF, NEVPT2, etc).

 The including of background point charges is useful for QM/MM calculations or fragmentation-based linear scaling methods (like GEBF, Many-body expansion, etc).